agentlang-ai/agentlang-docs/docs/language/data-model/attribute.md

 ```

 The keys *property-1*, etc are specific keywords.
 The meaning of the property-specifications depends on
 the keyword.
-Valid property names are their settings are described below:
+Valid property names and their settings are described below:

 ```
 :check - a single-arg Clojure predicate for validating values assigned to the attribute